How Pay Equity Laws Can Affect Compensation Strategies

 Younger workers in particular may be more apt to leverage new rights during compensation discussions.
 Recently enacted pay-equity measures typically give workers the right to divulge and discuss what they’re paid and therefore to use that information in salary negotiations.
 And since millennials are more likely to discuss salary than the generations that came before them, these workers are especially poised to act on that information.

 The full effects of pay equity laws won’t be determined until after the measures have been adjudicated in court and by state labor relations agencies.
-Fully understanding the pay equity definition and making hiring decisions with these laws in mind will can help avoid audit and compliance costs down the road.
-Get help with this and other hiring challenges by signing up for Monster Hiring Solutions where you’ll get expert advice, the latest hiring trends, and help with other hiring challenges delivered straight to your inbox.
+Fully understanding the pay equity definition and making hiring decisions with these laws in mind can help keep audit and compliance costs at bay.
+Sign up to to receive expert advice, the latest hiring trends, and help with other hiring challenges delivered straight to your inbox.